The 10 most innovative companies of 2022 reflecting current events

 For funding economic opportunity in the Deep South

 Founded in 1995 by members of Anderson United Methodist Church in Jackson, Mississippi, Hope Credit Union had become one of the nation’s fastest-growing credit unions within a decade.
-It has since evolved into the Hope Enterprise Corporation—comprised of the credit union, a loan fund, and a policy institute—all dedicated to providing financial services to (and shaping policies that affect) Black communities in the Deep South.
+It has since evolved into Hope—comprised of the credit union, a loan fund, and a policy institute—a family of enterprises all dedicated to providing financial services to (and shaping policies that affect) Black communities in the Deep South.
 In 2021, Hope launched a $100 million Transformational Deposit Initiative (TDI), an effort to engage America’s most prominent corporations in order to expand Hope’s holdings so the credit union could increase lending to capital-starved communities.
-Netflix made the inaugural deposit of $10 million and was soon followed by PayPal, Square, Chipotle, Dick’s Sporting Goods, and Goldman Sachs.
+Netflix made the inaugural deposit of $10 million and was soon followed by Nike, PayPal, Square, Chipotle, and Dick’s Sporting Goods.
 By the end of the year, 274 corporations, banks, nonprofits, and high net-worth individuals had deposited $90 million into Hope via the TDI.
 The company estimates that over the next two years this financial infusion will enable it to provide loans to more than 20,000 of its customers, 77% of whom are Black, 59% are women, and 74% earn less than $50,000 annually.
 Last November, in recognition of his efforts to provide financial services to historically neglected people, Hope CEO Bill Bynum received a 2021 Heinz Award for the Economy.

 8. DotCom Therapy